RebelToolbox/RebelDocumentation/api/class_projectsettings.rst

 | *Default* | ``""`` |
 +-----------+--------+

-The project's description, displayed as a tooltip in the Project Manager when hovering the project.
+The project's description, displayed as a tooltip in the Projects Manager when hovering the project.

 ----